shradhatx/reference/misc.md

 URL to access Searchblox - http://intersyswin2012r2.cloudapp.net/searchblox/admin/main.jsp

 username:admin password:intersys2016
-==== DEMO prep
- IMF_SerachDemo.ppt by Andrew - if you like that we can use that format.
-Title International Monetary Fund (IMF) - Search Demo  with slides for - 1) Seachblox - Features 2) Security  3) Search capability 3) Next steps - High Level Estimates

-Question - how would you breakdown cost estimates?
-I am thinking you have to list high level tasks that will include tasks that Timo gives from Serachblox including the licenses(if any) cost and then integration work.

 ========

-Demo on 16: 1-202-623-0498

-Daily standup: 9:30EST  1800-281-5923,0007,,1234

-Agenda:
-1. Feature of SearchBlox in comparison with Sinequo

-2. Security:
-Any known roadblocks ?
-Risk: none

-*okta - by 12th morning
-AD -

-*integrate imf.org and sharepoint sites with searchblok -

-*ui -
-shield: as an option
-authentication and access

 >>when an we have an internal demo of - a) okta,  b) integration with imf.org and sharepoint c) UI